wymeditor/wymeditor/docs/wymeditor_development/wymeditor_website.rst

 `Jekyll`_ is used for building it.

-By convention, in GitHub Pages, websites for projects are stored in a separate, ``gh-pages`` branch.
+In GitHub Pages, websites for projects are stored in a separate, ``gh-pages`` branch.
 Unlike so,
 WYMeditor's website is stored in the ``master`` branch.